Minimum of 12 courses / 38 credits

 All students declaring the music major should try as freshmen to take or test out of MUSA 1100 (MU 070) Fundamentals of Music Theory, a course covering the notation of music and fundamental ear-training.
 Freshmen who feel they may wish to consider majoring in music (or wish to fulfill the Core requirement in Fine Arts by taking a music course) should take MU 005 The Musical Experience or MUSA 1200 (MU 066) Introduction to Music.
 Either of these courses is a general introduction to the field and its various methodologies, and a student may receive retroactive credit for the major if passed with a B+ or higher.

 Harmony and Chromatic Harmony should be taken in sequence along with MUSA 1090-2090 (MU 081-082), Ear Training/Sight Singing Labs.
-Two history courses in Western Music (selected from Medieval-Renaissance, Baroque Music, Music of the Classical Era, Music of the Romantic Era, Music of the Twentieth Century, or a composer or genre course) or one history course and one cross-cultural course should be taken.
+Two history courses in Western Music (selected from Medieval-Renaissance, Baroque Music, Music of the Classical Era, Music of the Romantic Era, Music of the Modern Era, or a composer or genre course) or one history course and one cross-cultural course should be taken.
 The first year's required Listening Repertoire should be mastered.
 Some performance experience (Orchestra, Chorale, Band, Chamber Music, non-Western performance, and/or private lessons) should be started and pursued throughout the rest of the major.

 Counterpoint and a choice of Jazz Harmony, Form and Analysis, Orchestration or Composition and a second or third history course and/or a cross-cultural course should be taken.
 The second year of the required Listening Repertoire should be mastered.